-- Your two referees will be asked to complete and electroncially submit a Confidental Report on Application for Admission.
+- Your two referees will be asked to complete and electronically submit a Confidential Report on Application for Admission.
 This will take place only after your application has been fully submitted.
 They are welcome to provide a separate letter of support, though this does not replace the Confidential Report.
 It is recommended to select individuals who are most familiar with your academic work.

 - Your 1,000 word Statement of Interest.

 - Upload electronic copies of your transcripts.
-Original and official transcripts from every college/university you have attended (undergraduate and graduate, including the legend) will also need to be sent directly to the program, from each academic inistution.
+Original and official transcripts from every college/university you have attended (undergraduate and graduate, including the legend) will also need to be sent directly to the program, from each academic institution.

 - A copy of your current Curriculum Vitae in a conventional format (there is no template for this).

 - A copy of your TOEFL scores completed within the last 2 years, if applicable.
 Graduate degrees, received from an English medium university, waives the requirement of a TOEFL (or IELTS).
 A certified copy of your TOEFL scores are to be sent directly to the program, from the testing agency.

 - An Application for Coursework Waiver, if appropriate, along with a complete copy of the course syllabus.

-Please ensure to upload your application materials electroncially.
+Please ensure to upload your application materials electronically.
 Hard copy items that are being sent by surface mail, courier, or hand delivered, can be sent to the following address:

 Admissions, Health Policy PhD Program